 Question 6: Who Manages The Fund?

-Though the fund management is generally process oriented whereby the fund sticks to its investment objective, fund manager still remains important, given their viewpoint counts a lot.
-You should check the overall experience of the fund manager and his team so as to ensure that your hard earned money goes into competent and deserving hands.
+Though the fund management is generally process-oriented whereby the fund sticks to its investment objective, the fund manager still remains important, given their viewpoint counts a lot.
+You should check the overall experience of the fund manager and his team so as to ensure that your hard-earned money goes into competent and deserving hands.

-We believe typically a fund manager with over 15 years of proven track record is well positioned than any other fund manager.
+We believe typically a fund manager with over 15 years of proven track record is well-positioned than any other fund manager.
 While it is undoubtedly true that past performance is no guarantee of future returns, but having an established track record provides comfort in the minds of investors given the fact that hard-earned money of investors will be at stake.
-With past track record, an investor can fairly visualize what he/she should expect out of the investment over the different time period.
+With past track record, an investor can fairly visualize what he/she should expect out of the investment over a different time period.